 Just how effective are the University Entrance Exams?

-More importantly, though, I believe that the validity of the Exams as a placement test for tertiary education needs to be brought under question.
+More importantly, though, I believe that the validity of the Exams as a placement test for tertiary education needs to be brought into question.
 Validity, in this case, is a measure of the match between the skills required for success at University and the skills that are actually tested.
-The premise underlying the Exams is that whether one wants to become a lawyer, a teacher or a military officer the requisite academic skills are identical.
+The premise underpinning the Exams is that the requisite academic skills are identical, whether one wants to become a lawyer, a teacher or a military officer .
 This is, in itself, a problematic assumption.

 To recap: the public confidence in the reliability of the University Entrance Exams is misplaced.
 Even conceding that the Exams produce reliable data about the candidates, it seems that it’s the wrong kind of data.
 In this sense, we are not unlike the proverbial drunkard who lost his keys in a dark alley but went to look for them under a lamp post, because “that’s where the light is”.
 As a test for entry into tertiary education, the exams should select those candidates who can go beyond the given truth, but we insist on testing them on what they’ve been taught, because we like to think it’s more ‘reliable’.

 In writing these lines it was never my intention (I hasten to clarify) to trivialize the well-deserved success of those candidates who did pass the exams.
 For the most part, I think that they are intelligent and hard-working individuals, and it’s been a privilege to work with some of them before the exams and after they had entered University.
-What I mean is that if our vision of tertiary education includes inquisitive insights, social leadership; if we expect from our university entrants uncompromising personal ethics coupled with tolerance; if our universities are to foster the ability to unsettle and renew the intellectual and social status quo, then a major overhaul of the examination system is long overdue.
+What I mean is that if our vision of tertiary education includes inquisitive insights and social leadership, if we expect from our university entrants uncompromising personal ethics coupled with compassion and tolerance, and if our universities aim to foster the ability to unsettle and renew the intellectual and social status quo, then a major overhaul of the examination system is long overdue.